Consortium Smart Doorbells

 — Thijs Turèl, Cofounder Responsible Sensing Lab and Program Manager, Responsible Sensing Lab and AMS Institute

-Ultimately, the design of smart doorbells will need to change.
-And this can only be done in collaboration with manufacturers.
-To bring about meaningful change, the consortium will, in consultation with other cities, compile a list of desired changes to present to both manufacturers and regulatory authorities.
-Overall our aim is to:
+Eventually, the design of smart doorbells will need to change, and this can only be achieved in collaboration with manufacturers.
+To bring about meaningful change, the consortium will work with other cities to draft a list of desired modifications to present to both manufacturers and regulatory bodies.

-• Formulate guidelines or feature requests: Inspired by successful models like Apple AirTags, the consortium will articulate clear guidelines and feature requests regarding appearance, app functionalities, data processing, and user privacy.
+- Formulating guidelines or feature requests: inspired by successful models like Apple AirTags, the consortium will create clear guidelines and feature requests addressing aspects such as design, app functionality, data processing, and user privacy.

-• Build a global network of concerned cities: Establishing a coalition of cities with shared concerns will amplify the consortium's influence and facilitate constructive dialogue with top manufacturers.
-Initial discussions have commenced with cities across Europe (Berlin, Hamburg, Copenhagen, Stockholm, Goteborg, Linkoping), South Korea (Degu), and the USA (Boston).
+- Building a global network of concerned cities: establishing a coalition of cities with shared concerns will amplify the consortium's influence and facilitate constructive dialogue with leading manufacturers.
+Initial discussions have already begun with cities across Europe (Berlin, Hamburg, Copenhagen, Stockholm, Gothenburg, Linköping), South Korea (Daegu), and the United States (Boston).

-• Engage with regulatory bodies: Exploring certification processes and advocating for EU regulations will be pivotal in fostering industry compliance and ensuring smart doorbells meet rigorous standards.
-Discussions with representatives of the European Parliament are underway to elevate the issue on the European agenda.
+- Collaborating with regulatory bodies: exploring certification processes and advocating for EU regulations is critical to ensuring market compliance and that smart doorbells meet stringent standards.
+Currently, the consortium is in talks with representatives of the European Parliament to place this issue on the EU agenda.

 Are you going to install a smart doorbell?
 Then pay attention to this: